-In short, everyone who depended on gatherings for a living was affected.
+In short, all those who depended on the gatherings for a living were affected.

 The second observation I made is that their pages are mostly empty of engaging content.
 Let me explain.ique.

 A professional Facebook page is much more than a wall where we pin the dates of our next shows, our next conferences or the products we sell.
 It is a place of exchange and interaction with our fans.
-It is made to share our story and create a bond of engagement between us and those who follow us every day.que jour.
+It's done to share our story and create a bond of engagement between us and those who follow us every day.que jour.

 And it is also done to earn money.
 Yep, money.
 How By monetizing our content.enu.

 Ah you don't want your precious fans to see advertising when they watch your videos What a pity!
 So as well put an end to your career, because you are not ready to go back to the theater to see shows or conferences, and the rule of social distancing will continue to apply for a long time, thus limiting the shooting of films and television series.sées.

 So you might as well learn how to harness this wonderful source of income from Facebook and Youtube and deliver quality content to your supporters.
 What good engaging content is about sharing, for example, the whole creative process behind a humor or music show.
 How you go about creating, writing, composing, how you work with your collaborators, what you experience on a daily basis, the ups and downs, the moments of discouragement, the great joys.des joies.

 For example, for my part, I have been sharing from the very beginning the stages of the evolution of my online store with my subscribers.
 They know pretty much everything that is going on in my day to day business and they feel like they are part of the game.
 As if they were building it with me.
 I even cried once out of despondency and didn't hide it.
 And it touched my fans.s fans.